Anxiety, The Beast Within or The Angle of Peace?

 Let’s see an example of this:

 If you were walking home after a night out with your loved one, and you had a choice to go down a dark alleyway or walk along a lighted sidewalk.
-You might experience fear and anxiety accompanied with some negative thinking and body sensations about walking down the dark alleyway.
+You might experience fear and anxiety accompanied by negative thinking and body sensations about walking down a dark alleyway.
 This type of fear and anxiety is good.
 It warns us and helps us to survive.

 But this does not work for our inner world experiences.

 If we were to apply this same logic to our inner world as we do to our outer world, the outcome would be debilitating.
 If you were a college student at a prestigious university preparing to take a challenging exam.
 You most likely would experience strong emotions of fear, negative thinking of failure, and the urge to do something else besides studying for the test.
 This is anxiety at work.
-It floods our senses with the fight or flight sensations and inundates our mind with negativity and disaster.
+It floods our senses with fight-or-flight sensations and inundates our minds with negativity and disaster.

 The problem with anxiety is that we form negative habitual responses to the inner pain that we experience.
 Like the above situation, we have a future event that we will face, we have negative thoughts, negative emotions, and urges that arise, then we try to reduce them with negative behavior.
-Overtime, if we allow fear and anxiety to lead our life and look for ways to “get rid” of it, negative behaviors can become habitual and physiological disorders establish.
+Over time, if we allow fear and anxiety to lead our life and look for ways to “get rid” of it, negative behaviors can become habitual and physiological disorders can take hold.

 Do I have It?

-Yes, we all will experiences anxiety in your life.
+Yes, we all will experiences anxiety in our life.
 The question is how does anxiety affect our daily lives?
 Does it take over and debilitate us?

 How do I treat it: